-The best part about this easy crab spinach artichoke dip is that it was created with easy prep in mind.
-Most of the ingredients can be purchased in the exact amounts you need, so you don't need to measure much.
-And, I include instructions in the recipe notes for using the microwave to thaw the spinach and soften the cream cheese, so you don't even need to plan ahead!
+The best part about this crab spinach artichoke dip is that it was created with easy prep in mind.
+Many of the ingredients can be purchased in the exact amounts you need, so you don't need to measure much.

 Jump to: